10012392/LaraCorkery/markdown.md

 ## Specifications
 Write a specification list for your site.
 Should be based on your research findins and your dicussions with your client
+* Website represents the brand
+* Shows all services prior to ordering
-* Functionality -
+* Functionality - All links to other pages work cohesively
-* Design -
+* Design - All the different webpages share same design
+* Layout of web pages are easy to navigate
+* Images and content are good quality

 ***

 ## Things needed for the layout
-* Images need to be placed on the webstie and clear to see
+* Clear images
+* Layout chosen

 ***